mixxorz/mixxorz.github.io/_posts/2017-08-12-django-service-objects.md

 Service objects inherit from `Service` (implementation below) and it has a similar API to Django Forms.
 That's because Service actually inherits from `forms.Form`.
 The only difference you have to implement a `process` method where you put your business logic.

-Here I wrote a `CreateBookingService` that does three things.
+Here I wrote `CreateBooking` service that does three things.

 1. Updates or creates a `Customer`
 2. Creates a `Booking`